ElektraInitiative/libelektra/doc/help/kdb-getmeta.md

 ## EXAMPLES

-To get the value of a meta key called `description` stored in the key `spec/example/key`:
+To get the value of a metakey called `description` stored in the key `spec/example/key`:
 `kdb getmeta spec/example/key description`

-To get the value of meta key called `override/#0` stored in the key `spec/example/dir/key`:
+To get the value of metakey called `override/#0` stored in the key `spec/example/dir/key`:
 `kdb getmeta spec/example/dir/key "override/#0"`

 ## SEE ALSO